norwd/archive/myplace.frontier.com/~mr.wizard/GLGC/README.txt

 "New SuperStone" refers to ceramic fiber abrasive files from Argofile Japan Limited, not to be confused with Super Stone whetstones from Naniwa.

+"Wicked Edge" values are the original ones provided by Wicked Edge, with adjustments from [ https://knife.wickededgeusa.com/forums/topic/2200-3000-diamond-stones/page/2/#post-52567 ].
+A different table exists with discordant values. [ https://support.wickededgeusa.com/portal/en/kb/articles/wicked-edge-grit-micron-progression-chart ]  Wicked Edge was unresponsive to a request to clarify this situation.
+For the time being the classic values are preserved as there is no indication of a corresponding change to the product.

+Sizing methods of sub-sieve standards ────────────────────────────────────────────────────────────────────────── Standard     │ Distribution │ Calibration  │ Basis of measurement ──────────────┼──────────────┼──────────────┼─────────────────────────────
+ANSI B74.18   │  volume      │ unspecified  │ sphere of equivalent volume
+ANSI B74.10   │  volume      │ sphere       │ sphere of equivalent volume
+JIS  R 6001   │  volume      │ sphere       │ sphere of equivalent volume
+FEPA F/Bonded │  volume      │ mastergrit   │ Stokes diameter or volume
+FEPA P/Coated │  volume      │ mastergrit   │ Stokes diameter
+GB/T 35477    │  volume      │ mastergrit   │ laser diffraction and microscopy
+ANSI B74.20   │  counts      │ sphere       │ multiple options
+FEPA 60-77    │  counts      │              │ greatest optical length
+GOST 3647-80  │  counts      │              │ greatest optical length
+GOST 9206-80  │  counts      │              │ unspecified optical size

+As sub-sieve standards use different measurement apparatus, calibration media, and aggregating distributions their values are not directly comparable.
+In general no attempt has been made to unify their representation through assumption-laden conversions, with the exception of FEPA P (Coated) as warranted by its internal discontinuity.

 What the chart is not